mariadb-corporation/galera-qa/doc/correctness.md

 Correctness QA script
 ---------------------
-This script will check data consistency between cluster nodes.
+This script will check following testcases.

+* Crash Recovery QA
+* Correctness QA
+* ChaosMonkey style QA
+* Cluster Interaction QA

-We can also enable encryption options with the argument `--encryption-run`
+Note : We can also enable encryption options with the argument `--encryption-run`

 Correctness QA run log
 ----------------------